SukkoPera/PsxNewLib/README.md

 - It does not support non-DualShock controllers, which basically rules out all the excellent arcade sticks made for the PlayStation.
 - It only supports bit-banging the protocol.
 This means that it can work on any pins, but since the protocol is essentially SPI, we could let the hardware take care of it, making communication more reliable.
 - It just didn't work with some controllers, due to timing issues.
-- It looks more like a quick hack at the code level, rather than a well-thought-out and polished library.
+- It looks more like a quick hack at the code level, rather than a polished and maintainable library.

 In order to take of these issues, I started working on a new library, and so PsxNewLib was born.